runikolov01/wallet-api/README.md

 /walletDetails - By clicking on "Open for detailed view", the users can see the balance in the chosen wallet:
 ![image](https://github.com/user-attachments/assets/ea2a0df9-a301-40ed-a745-2b2d7e872216)

-When the user wishes to deposit money into their account, they must click the green "deposit" button and fill in the data correctly, then click the blue "deposit" button:
+When the user want to deposit money into their account, they must click the green "deposit" button and fill in the data correctly, then click the blue "deposit" button:
 ![image](https://github.com/user-attachments/assets/d9d4e211-ba9d-4767-8211-89a33d14065a)

 If the transaction is successful, the user will receive a message: